-Order preserving temporal unit interval graphs can be recognized in linear time and a corresponding vertex ordering can be computed in linear time as well~\cite{Nie2020temporal}.
-The computational complexity of recognizing order preserving temporal \emph{interval} graphs remains open.
+Order-preserving temporal unit interval graphs can be recognized in linear time and a corresponding vertex ordering can be computed in linear time as well~\cite{Nie2020temporal}.
+The computational complexity of recognizing order-preserving temporal \emph{interval} graphs remains open.

 In the following, we show that RE orderings are preserved under both intersection and union of interval graphs.
-This means that the conflict graph of an RE order preserving temporal graph is an interval graph that as well agrees on the RE ordering.
+This means that the conflict graph of an RE order-preserving temporal graph is an interval graph that as well agrees on the RE ordering.
 We demonstrate this claim for interval graphs in \cref{thm:opintersection,thm:opunion}.
-We start with showing that the union of two interval graphs that agree on an RE ordering is again an interval graph that agrees on the ordering.
+We start with showing that the intersection of two interval graphs that agree on an RE ordering is again an interval graph that agrees on the ordering.

 \begin{lemma} Let $G_1$ and $G_2$ be interval graphs that agree on the total ordering \totalv.
-Then $G_1\cap G_2$ is an interval graph that agrees on \totalv. \end{lemma}
+Then~$G_1\cap G_2$ is an interval graph that agrees on \totalv. \end{lemma}

 \begin{proof}

 Given two interval graphs which agree on an RE ordering, we can normalize their representations such that for each vertex, the right endpoints in both representations are the same.
 To compute an intersection model for their intersection graph, we can map each vertex to the intersection of their intervals in both representations.
 We then show that this mapping is an interval representation of the edge intersection graph.